Azure/azure-quickstart-templates/101-azurepolicy-assign-buildinpolicy-resourcegroup/README.md

 This template assigns a build-in policy to an existing resource group.
 Inputs to this template are following fields:

+- policyDefinitionID
 - policyAssignmentName
-- rgName
-- policyDefinitionID

 The following PowerShell script shows how to get the policy definition ID and the policy display name of a built-in policy called "Audit resource location matches resource group location".
-The default name for the policyAssignmentName is the policy display name.
+The default policyAssignmentName is the policy display name.

     PS C:\> $definition = Get-AzPolicyDefinition | Where-Object { $_.Properties.DisplayName -eq 'Audit resource location matches resource group location' }
             $policyAssignmentName = $definition.Properties.displayName